 From this perspective about us, their ministry is to make God’s will known to us.
 This is why the Church teaches us to pray: “Strengthen us with your holy angels from the seven churches, that through their intercession.
 And to the knowledge of your inappropriate glory”.

 The Church teaches from the words of our Saviour Jesus Christ that every man has his guardian angel.
-In Matthew 8 it is written that we should not despite none of the little, and for.
+Matthew 8 says that we should not, despite none of the little, and for.
 For their angels always see the face of the Lord.

 The seven churches in Revelation and their name

-In the Bible, it is written about the seven churches and the angels within them.
+The Bible is written about the seven churches and the angels within them.
 The seven cities to which John of Patmos wrote his well-known epistles were in western Asia Minor.
 Two of them, Ephesus and Smyrna, were large port cities.
-Three, Thyatira, Philadelphia, and Laodicea where they enjoyed great prosperity and economic importance.
-Sardis and Pergamum, former capitals of powerful kingdoms, were still important political centers in John’s time.
+Thyatira, Philadelphia, and Laodicea enjoyed great prosperity and economic importance.
+Sardis and Pergamum, former capitals of powerful kingdoms, were still critical political centers in John’s time.